Mark Wright (TV personality): Television career

-Radio
+Radio career

 Since 24 December 2012, Wright has presented the "Club Classics" show every Friday and Saturday evening on Heart, between 7 pm and 9 pm.
 He left in December 2017 when he moved to the United States, and returned to the station in July 2019.
 In March 2020, after the defection of Sian Welby to Capital FM, he took up the Monday to Thursday evening slot at the station.

 In December 2021, he left the Monday-Thursday evening slot with Dev Griffin taking over at the start of the new year.
 He now presents the Saturday early evening show from 4-7pm.

 As of March 2024, Wright hosts a weekly show with Olly Murs from 9am-12pm on Saturdays, across the Heart radio network.

 Other work

 In June 2013, Wright was signed by online retail giant, Littlewoods, as its new face of menswear, which sees him style and model a capsule collection each season for Littlewoods' own-brand menswear line, Goodsouls.
 In September 2018 he was signed by Matalan as the face of their menswear range.

 In June 2016, he took part in Soccer Aid for the first time.
 He played for 'England'.
 He scored a goal from a direct free kick in the 3–2 victory, and was named Man of the Match.
 Wright also played in the 2018 and 2019 editions of Soccer Aid.